Welcome

 Priya buys a ticket online for a concert.
 After payment, she receives an email confirmation with a link to the event's "Terms and Conditions", which include a clause stating no refunds are given, even if the event is cancelled due to performer illness.
 The performer gets sick and the concert is cancelled.
 Can the organiser rely on the no-refund clause?

-Answer: Possibly not.
+Possibly not.
 The notice of the terms was given after the contract was concluded (payment made online).
 Following Olley and Thornton, notice given post-contract is generally ineffective.
 Furthermore, a complete no-refund clause, even for cancellation by the organiser, could be considered onerous, requiring clearer and more prominent notice before purchase (Interfoto).
+In a consumer context, the CRA fairness test is also likely to render such a term unfair.

 Exam Warning